kamilmellouk/kadabros/README.md

 *How do YouTube channels within the "People & Blogs" category leverage the popularity of their respective subcategories?*

 For this question, we will conduct an analysis of channel behaviors, exploring factors such as upload frequency, content diversity, tag usage etc..
+The process involves extracting individual tags from comma-separated strings, standardizing them by trimming spaces and converting to lowercase, and removing any empty tags.
+This creates a clean, uniform dataset of tags, ready for further analysis and machine learning applications.
+In the clustering methodology, YouTube video tags are first converted into a numerical format using TF-IDF, which are then clustered using the K-Means algorithm.
+The high-dimensional data is reduced to three dimensions via PCA for visualization, enabling the clusters to be visually represented in a 3D scatter plot.

 *Evolution of Vlog videos within "People & Blogs":*